pensolve/blog/_posts/2018-01-22-Gold-bar-riddle.md

 Other solutions:
 ----------------

-The gold bar extends around the whole world lapping over itself (or is in curved space), therefore a single cut makes multiple pieces.
+The gold bar extends around the whole world lapping over itself (i.e. it is in curved space), therefore a single cut makes multiple pieces.